 respondents who have flood insurance.

 In addition to these characteristics, respondents will ideally represent a range of demographic characteristics (e.g., gender, race/ethnicity, socioeconomic status, educational background).
+However, we will not collect information regarding gender, race/ethnicity, or socioeconomic status (apart from educational background).
 Respondents will be recruited through CSM’s contact database, an internal Census Bureau broadcast, advertisements in local libraries, Craigslist.com, and via personal networks.
 Interviews will be conducted at the Census Bureau’s cognitive laboratory in Suitland, Maryland and at locations convenient to respondents.
 The recruiting screener is attached.

 The interviews will be conducted in-person in the local metropolitan area (DC, Maryland, Virginia).
 All non-federal employee participants will receive $40 to offset the cost of their participation in this research.